cucumber/cucumber-ruby-wire/features/readme.md

 * `success` - expects different arguments (sometimes none at all) depending on the request that was sent.
-* `fail` - causes a Cucumber::WireSupport::WireException to be raised.
+* `fail` - causes a Cucumber::Wire::Exception to be raised.

 Some messages support more responses - see individual scenarios for details.